Deepak-Sheoran/100-Days-Of-Python-Code-and-Projects/README.md

 If you'd like to join the 100 Days of Code Challenge, create your own branch, and start coding!
 Share your progress, challenges, and successes.
 Let's support each other in this coding marathon.

 ## Connect
-Connect with me on [Twitter](#) and share your coding journey!
+Connect with me on [Linkedin](https://www.linkedin.com/in/deepak--sheoran) and share your coding journey!
 Let's inspire and motivate each other to reach new heights in our coding skills.

 Happy coding! 🚀💻🌟